Skip to main content

 Roof Tile Estimator Calculator FAQs

-Can I use this for clay and concrete tile?+
+Can I use this for both clay and concrete tile?+

-Use this for planning and validate with supplier/profile-specific quantity sheets.
+Use it as the planning baseline, then validate with the supplier’s profile-specific coverage sheet and add ridge, hip, and closure accessories as separate line items before submitting the PO.
 For better estimating accuracy, cross-check headlap, coverage per tile, and waste allowance with your project notes, then confirm roof loading before final ordering.
-This keeps your manufacturer specs aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.
+This keeps your manufacturer specs aligned with real.

 Why does tile count vary even with the same roof area?+